-I literally can't remember the last time I saw a public discussion of discrimination in tech where someone didn't assert that discrimination is impossible because of market forces.
+Public discussions of discrimination in tech often result in someone claiming that discrimination is impossible because of market forces.
 Here's a quote from Marc Andreessen that sums up a common view1.

 Let's launch right into it.
 I think the critique that Silicon Valley companies are deliberately, systematically discriminatory is incorrect, and there are two reasons to believe that that's the case. ...
 No. 2, our companies are desperate for talent.
 Desperate.
 Our companies are dying for talent.
 They're like lying on the beach gasping because they can't get enough talented people in for these jobs.
 The motivation to go find talent wherever it is unbelievably high.